$F$-zips with additional structure on splitting models of Shimura varieties: Introduction

-In fact, we can go much further.
+In fact, the above observation on the modified local model diagram leads us to go much further.
 Recall that the theory of $F$-zips was introduced and studied by Moonen-Wedhorn in \cite{MW} as a candidate of mod $p$ Hodge structure.
 This notion has been promoted and enlarged by Fontaine-Jannsen \cite{FJ}, Drinfeld \cite{Dri20}, and Bhatt-Lurie \cite{BL}.
 Here we work with the generalization of $F$-zips in another direction: the notion of $G$-zips for a reductive group $G$ over a finite field, cf. \cite{PinkWedhornZiegler2011, PinkWedhornZiegler2015}.
-Back to splitting models of PEL-type Shimura varieties, we will work with smooth splitting models $\scrA^\spl$ from now on.
-Let $\kappa$ be the residue field of $\calO_F$ and $\scrA^\spl_0$ the special fiber of $\scrA^\spl$ over $\kappa$. \begin{theorem} \begin{enumerate} \item There is a natural $\G^\spl_0$-zip of type $\mu$ over $\scrA^\spl_0$, where $\G^\spl_0$ is a reductive group over $\bbF_p$ constructed from the PEL datum such that $\G^\spl_{0,\kappa}=\G^\spl\otimes_{\calO_F}\kappa$. \item The induced map to the moduli stack of $\G^\spl_0$-zips of type $\mu$ is smooth and surjective. \end{enumerate} \end{theorem} Let us first comment on the related reductive groups appearing here.
+Back to splitting models of PEL-type Shimura varieties, we will work with \emph{smooth} splitting models $\scrA^\spl$ from now on (in particular, this excludes the ramified unitary group case).
+Let $\kappa$ be the residue field of $\calO_F$ and $\scrA^\spl_0$ the special fiber of $\scrA^\spl$ over $\kappa$. \begin{theorem}[Theorem \ref{thm EO}] \begin{enumerate} \item There is a natural $\G^\spl_0$-zip of type $\mu$ over $\scrA^\spl_0$, where $\G^\spl_0$ is a reductive group over $\bbF_p$ constructed from the PEL datum such that $\G^\spl_{0,\kappa}=\G^\spl\otimes_{\calO_F}\kappa$. \item The induced map to the moduli stack of $\G^\spl_0$-zips of type $\mu$ is smooth and surjective. \end{enumerate} \end{theorem} Let us first comment on the related reductive groups appearing here.
 For $\scrA^\spl_0$, the group $\G^\spl_0$ replaces $\G_0^{\tr{rdt}}$, the maximal reductive quotient of the special fiber $\G_0$ of $\G$.
 The group $\G_0^{\tr{rdt}}$ is mainly related to the geometry of $\scrA_0$, the special fiber of the canonical model $\scrA$.
+Recall that there is a natural morphism $\scrA^\spl_0\ra \scrA_0$.
 The difference between $\G^\spl_0$ and $\G_0^{\tr{rdt}}$ reflects the ramification data.
 Indeed, at a $p$-adic place $v_i$, the local factors of the two groups admit the following description:

 where $\kappa_i$ is the residue field of $F_i$, $e_i$ is the ramification index of the extension $F_i|\Q_p$, and $H_i$ is a reductive group over $\kappa_i$.
 Note that the Hodge cocharacter $\mu$ of $G$ over $F$ naturally admits a reduction to a cocharacter of $\G^\spl_0$ over $\kappa$.\\